-This is more of a method than a recipe.
-There are a lot of ways to prep a lobster tail for grilling, but the easiest way I’ve found is to use shears to cut the shell on the top of the tail back to the fins.
+There are a lot of ways to prep a lobster tail for grilling, but the easiest way is to use shears to cut the shell on the top of the tail back to the fins.
 By doing this, you will likely cut the tail meat too, and that’s OK, because you’re going to open the tail like a book to grill it.
 You want the bottom of the shell intact; doing this, as opposed to cutting the tails in half completely, allows the shell to protect the meat somewhat.
-I will also use my fingers to work the raw meat away from the shell a little, which will make it easier to remove later.–Hank Shaw
+I will also use my fingers to work the raw meat away from the shell a little, which will make it easier to remove later.

 - Lobster tails

 - Mild vegetable oil or melted butter (2 to 3 teaspoons per tail) for brushing

 - Herb butter melted butter, or chopped chipotle pureed with melted butter, for serving

 - Get your grill hot.
 This is a hot and fast cook, not slow and low.
 Clean the grates.